 Sodium has one electron in its outer shell and chlorine has seven electrons in its outer shell.
 In order for both sodium and chlorine to have full outer shells, sodium ‘gives’ an electron to chlorine.

 In the process, sodium becomes a positively charged ion (because it has lost a negatively charged electron); chlorine becomes a negatively charged ion (because it has gained a negatively charged electron).

 Positively charged and negatively charged ions are attracted to each other (electrostatic attraction).
 With the above example, the positive sodium ion is attracted to the negative chloride ion.
-The ions move towards each other because of this attraction, forming the compound ‘NaCl’.
+Unless given enough energy to overcome this attraction, the ions move towards each other, forming the compound ‘NaCl’.